Nicholas Ciani

 A book editor, media strategist, and publishing veteran who has spent a career finding the voices and ideas that define the conversation before anyone else sees them coming.

-Before that, he cut his teeth at The New Yorker, Macmillan, and Vigliano Associates, where he represented authors in fiction and nonfiction—including novelist Max Gross, whose The Lost Shtetl won the 2020 National Jewish Book Award.
+Before that, he worked at The New Yorker and Vigliano Associates, where he represented authors including novelist Max Gross, whose The Lost Shtetl won the 2020 National Jewish Book Award.

-Forged in newsrooms and editorial boards, he knows how to take a rough idea and turn it into something that lands—on bestseller lists, in reviews, and in the culture.
+He knows how to take a rough idea and turn it into something that soars.

 Some of My Books